What Matters To Health Care Voters: 5 Voices From New Hampshire

 But every time she spends hours trying to negotiate her own medical bills, one thought keeps going through her head: "God help the people that don't have the background that I have."

 Morrison emerged from her last diabetic coma with some brain damage.
 So she's now on disability and gets coverage through Medicare.
 But the program doesn't cover all of the tools that would help her stay healthy.
-She has an insulin pump, but she says the sensor that tells her when her blood sugar is low isn't covered, so she has to check manually.
+She has an insulin pump but not the sensor, which would tell her when her blood sugar is low but is not covered by insurance.
+So she has to check manually.
 She is supposed to check her levels eight times a day.

 Between the care and the fights with insurance, dealing with health care issues is a full-time job, she says.